charshy/examples/README.md

 ## Amalgam8 on IBM Bluemix <a id="bluemix"></a>

-To run the [Bookinfo sample app](https://github.com/amalgam8/examples/blob/master/apps/bookinfo/README.md) on Bluemix, follow the instructions below.
+To run the [Bookinfo sample app](https://github.com/amalgam8/examples/blob/master/apps/bookinfo/README.md) on Bluemix, follow the steps below.

-If you are not a bluemix user, you can register at [bluemix.net](http://bluemix.net/).
+If you are not a bluemix user, register a user account at [bluemix.net](http://bluemix.net/).

 1. Download [Docker 1.10 or later](https://docs.docker.com/engine/installation/),
     [CF CLI 6.12.0 or later](https://github.com/cloudfoundry/cli/releases),